6,515: Ethical Standards in the Conduct of Research

 1. Confidentiality: The maintenance of confidentiality is the guiding principle for this process, to protect both those who make the allegations and those against whom the allegations are made.
 As few people as are reasonable shall be involved in the process, and all records dealing with an allegation, its review, and its disposition shall be treated in accordance with Sections 5.6, 6.14 and 6.15 of the NSHE Code.

 2. Reporting of Allegations: Reports of allegations of research misconduct must be filed with the Vice President for Research and Innovation (VPRI) as the designated university administrative officer for complaints of research misconduct in accordance with NSHE Code 6.7.1.
 Allegations must be in writing and must contain the elements of information as required in NSHE Code 6.8.1.
+Allegations, written or otherwise, involving faculty, post-doctoral scholars, graduate or undergraduate students shall be forwarded by the VPRI, or his/her designee, to the Provost's Office within 10 days of receipt of the initial allegation.

 3. Inquiry: The inquiry is the initial step after an allegation is made.
 An inquiry consists of preliminary information-gathering and preliminary fact-finding to determine whether the allegation or apparent instance of misconduct warrants an investigation.
 It is an informal process intended to assess the probable validity of the allegation.
 It is performed by the VPRI to whom the allegation was made.
 He/she may seek the advice and assistance of the Director, Research Integrity Office (RIO), subject matter experts, and/or scientific peers of the individual about whom the allegations are made.
 RIO will ensure that all reporting requirements to the federal Office of Research Integrity (ORI) are met.
 RIO will be responsible for maintaining files of all documents and evidence and for the confidentiality and security of the files.